mgarythomas/mgarythomas.github.io/content/ai/ai_guardrails_engineering/ai_guardrails_engineering.md

 ---
+title: "AI Guardrails, a Practical Guide for the Engineering SDLC"
+draft: false
-title = "AI Guardrails: A Practical Guide for the Engineering SDLC" date = 2024-08-25T10:00:00+10:00 draft = false description = "A practical guide to implementing AI guardrails throughout the software development lifecycle, with examples for tools like GitHub Copilot and GitLab Duo." images = ["/images/ai-guardrails-hero.jpg"] tags = ["ai", "sdlc", "engineering", "security", "LLM", "DevSecOps"] categories = ["ai", "engineering"]
+description: "A practical guide to implementing AI guardrails throughout the software development lifecycle, with examples for tools like GitHub Copilot and GitLab Duo."
+images: ["/images/ai-guardrails-hero.jpg"]
+tags: ["ai", "sdlc", "engineering", "security", "LLM", "DevSecOps"]
+categories: ["ai", "engineering"]
+date: 2024-08-25
 ---

 AI guardrails are essential safeguards that prevent large language models (LLMs) from generating harmful or undesirable content.
 These guardrails can be broadly categorized into several types: